-Interesting Landmarks Around the Country This upscale oceanside town, flush with cliffs, sand, and surf, is known as “The Jewel” of San Diego.
-If you’re looking for unforgettable vacation stories to tell your friends and family, don’t just settle for building sand castles at the beach.
+Interesting Landmarks Around the Country This upscale Oceanside town, flush with cliffs, sand, and surf, is known as “The Jewel” of San Diego.
+If you’re looking for unforgettable vacation stories to tell your friends and family, don’t just settle for building sand castles at the beach look for Things to do in San Diego.
 Try one (or all) of these five amazing outings at La Jolla’s most impressive natural landmarks.

 Hiking: Black’s BeachImage via Flikcr by rabbot